January – March

 Through working at Our Price in Camberley, Danny had befriended an indie music fan called Gary Wollen.
 Gary proposed that we drive to Brighton in his Triumph Herald to see The June Brides at The Escape Club on 18th March.
 Another fantastic line up – first on were McCarthy.
 We piled into Gary’s car, Dave and Paul came too and decided to make a day of it.
 We sat shivering on the beach for a few hours before the gig.

-This is The June Brides playing in Stockton in January 1986, the same venue we played and a couple of months before this Brighton gig.
+This is The June Brides playing in Stockton in January 1986, the same venue we played and a couple of months before.

 The Housemartins were growing in popularity at a very fast rate.
 Their next London show, having played The Wag the month before, was upstairs at The Clarendon.